 what is hum compben e mer

-HUM COMPBEN E MER is a shortened billing descriptor for Humana Comprehensive Benefits E-Merchant, a payment processing entity operated by Humana Inc. It appears on credit card and bank statements when Humana electronically collects monthly insurance premiums for health, dental, vision, or supplemental coverage.
-The charge processes through a merchant account registered in Roswell, Georgia, and the phone number 866-537-0232 is typically included in the transaction details for verification.
+HUM COMPBEN E MER is a shortened billing descriptor for Humana Comprehensive Benefits E-Merchant, the electronic payment processing division of Humana Inc. It appears on credit card and bank statements when Humana collects monthly insurance premiums for health, dental, vision, or supplemental coverage.
+The charge processes through a merchant account registered in Roswell, Georgia (ZIP 30076), and the phone number 866-537-0232 is typically included in the transaction details so cardholders can verify the charge directly with Humana.

 what is hum compben

 “Hum compben” stands for Humana Comprehensive Benefits, the division within Humana Inc. responsible for billing insurance policyholders.
-This entity handles premium collection across all Humana product lines, including Medicare Advantage, individual health plans, employer-sponsored group insurance, dental, vision, and supplemental coverage.
-Any charge beginning with “hum compben” on your statement originates from Humana’s insurance billing system.
+This entity handles premium collection across all Humana product lines, including Medicare Advantage, Medicare Part D, individual health plans, employer-sponsored group insurance, dental, vision, and supplemental coverage like hospital indemnity and critical illness policies.
+Any charge beginning with “hum compben” on your statement originates from Humana’s insurance billing system — it is not a separate company or a third-party merchant.

 Is the HUM COMPBEN E MER charge a scam?

-No. HUM COMPBEN E MER is a legitimate billing descriptor used by Humana Inc., a publicly traded Fortune 500 health insurance company (NYSE: HUM).
+No. HUM COMPBEN E MER is a legitimate billing descriptor used by Humana Inc., a publicly traded Fortune 500 health insurance company (NYSE: HUM) with approximately $111.9 billion in annual revenue.
 The descriptor appears when Humana processes insurance premium payments electronically.
 However, if no one in your household holds a Humana policy, the charge on your specific card could be unauthorized.
-Call 866-537-0232 to verify the charge with Humana, and contact your card issuer to dispute it if it is not yours.
+Call 866-537-0232 to verify the charge with Humana, and contact your card issuer to dispute it if it does not belong to you.

 How often does the HUM COMPBEN E MER charge appear?

-The charge typically appears once per month, aligning with your Humana insurance premium due date.
+The charge typically appears once per month, aligned with your Humana insurance premium due date.
 Some policyholders see it quarterly or semi-annually if they selected a non-monthly billing schedule during enrollment.
-If you see the charge more than once in a single billing cycle, contact Humana at 866-537-0232 immediately — it may indicate a duplicate payment or processing error that qualifies for a refund.
+The charge date on your statement may fall 1–3 business days after your actual premium due date due to payment processing time.
+If you see the charge more than once in a single billing cycle, contact Humana at 866-537-0232 immediately — it likely indicates a duplicate payment or processing error that qualifies for a refund.

 Can I get a refund for a HUM COMPBEN E MER charge?

 Yes.
 If the charge is a duplicate, an overcharge, or was applied after you canceled your Humana policy, contact Humana’s billing department at 866-537-0232 to request a direct refund.
+Refunds typically process within 7–10 business days.
 If Humana cannot resolve the issue or you believe the charge is unauthorized, file a formal billing dispute with your credit card issuer under the Fair Credit Billing Act.
 You have 60 days from the statement date to submit your written dispute.

 Why does my statement say Roswell GA when I don’t live in Georgia?

 The “Roswell GA” tag reflects the location of Humana’s payment processing center, not your location.
 Credit card networks attach the merchant’s registered business address to every transaction descriptor.
-Humana processes insurance premiums through a facility in Roswell, Georgia (ZIP 30076), so all policyholders nationwide see this geographic tag regardless of where they live.
+Humana processes all electronic insurance premiums through a facility in Roswell, Georgia (ZIP 30076), so policyholders nationwide — regardless of their home state — see this geographic tag.
+This is standard practice for all merchants and does not indicate fraud or an out-of-state purchase.

 Will disputing the charge cancel my Humana insurance policy?

 No — disputing a credit card charge does not automatically cancel your Humana policy.
-However, if the dispute results in a reversed payment, Humana may classify your premium as unpaid.
-After a grace period (typically 30–90 days depending on the plan type), Humana could terminate your coverage for non-payment.
+However, if the dispute results in a reversed payment, Humana will classify your premium as unpaid.
+After a grace period (typically 30–90 days depending on the plan type and applicable state law), Humana could terminate your coverage for non-payment.
 If you want to keep your policy, contact Humana to update your payment method before filing a dispute with your card issuer.

 Take Action Now — Resolve Your HUM COMPBEN E MER Charge

 The hum compben e mer charge on credit card and bank statements is a Humana Comprehensive Benefits insurance premium payment — not a mystery merchant, not a scam, and not a random fee.
-The reason this descriptor confuses millions of people is straightforward: credit card networks truncate “Humana Comprehensive Benefits E-Merchant” into a barely recognizable abbreviation, and most cardholders never expect their insurance company to show up on a statement looking like garbled code.
+The reason this descriptor confuses millions of people every year is straightforward: credit card networks truncate “Humana Comprehensive Benefits E-Merchant” into an abbreviation that looks like garbled code, and most cardholders never expect their insurance company to show up on a statement that way.

 If the charge matches a Humana policy you or a household member enrolled in, no action is needed — your insurance premium is being paid on time.
-If the charge does not belong to you, act quickly:
+If the charge does not belong to anyone in your household, act quickly:

-- Contact your card issuer to dispute unauthorized charges and request a replacement card number.
+- Contact your card issuer to dispute unauthorized charges and request a replacement card with a new number.

-- Monitor your statements for at least two more billing cycles to confirm the issue is resolved.
+- Monitor your statements and credit reports for at least two additional billing cycles to confirm the issue is fully resolved.